ia-mm-ai/CONSTITUTION/SOURCE/CONSTITUTION_0()1.md

 **§ 19.2 — Cross-layer reference.** One layer may refer to another by exact identity.
 Reference does not transfer the referenced layer's function, status, or effect.

+**§ 19.3 — Constitutional function and embodiment.** DCR and CSC name a constitutional regulatory function and a constitutional capability.
+They do not prescribe a mandatory technology or privileged implementation.
+A human procedure, software service, protocol, virtual machine, network, or mixed system may embody either only at its exact supported scope.
+Conformance, centrality, custody, technical control, or successful operation creates no Source, Authority, Agency, autonomy, adoption, or constitutional effect.

+**§ 19.4 — Distinct operation.** DCR regulates what an exact Locality can presently support.
+CSC identifies demonstrated ability to preserve supported State succession through time.
+Neither supplies a missing basis belonging to the other or to another dimension of motion.
+Capacity regulation does not become State succession, and State succession does not retroactively establish capacity or Authority.

 ### Article 20: Providers, implementations, and keepers